Caulk: Preventing infestation

 Sealing cracks and crevices prevents ingress by rodents.

 Types

 Acrylic latex

 The most common type of caulk is acrylic latex, for general-purpose use.
 Not only is acrylic latex inexpensive, but it is also the easiest type to apply smoothly and later paint if needed.

 Acrylic tile sealant

 Acrylic tile sealant usually comes in small tubes and is commonly used for wet applications.

 Polyurethane

-Polyurethane caulk is very durable and professional grade.
+Polyurethane caulk is very durable construction sealant.
+It has good adhesion towards concrete, wood, metals (steel, aluminium), plastic, masonry etc. It's commonly used for sealing ventilation systems.

 Silicone

-Silicone caulk is a water-, mold-, and mildew-resistant sealant.
-It has high flexibility and less likely to crack, peel, and distort on buildings with movement.
+Silicone caulk or sealant is water-, mold-, and mildew-resistant.
+Technically, when a joint material is silicone-based, it is considered a sealant rather than caulk.